What is ADA Compliance?

 So, does this mean that only businesses that fall under the ambit of this rule, that is, Title 1 businesses operating 20 or more weeks per year with at least 15 full-time employees; or Title III businesses falling under the category of “public accommodation,” are covered by the ADA?
 While it is mandatory for these businesses, in a global marketplace, it makes sense for all websites to be ADA-compliant.
 This not only helps companies to strengthen their brand but also find potential customers in people with disabilities.

 So, how to make your website ADA-compliant?
-One way is to adopt the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG).
-In fact, these guidelines are now widely accepted worldwide as a means to design an ADA-compliant website.
+Check your website with an ADA compliance checker and find out if it is accessible to everyone.
+If not, then adopt the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG).
+In fact, the WCAG guidelines are now widely accepted worldwide as a means to design an ADA-compliant website.

 Steps to design an ADA-compliant website